mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 ![build_environment_matrix](https://user-images.githubusercontent.com/48831250/105099364-90b11880-5a79-11eb-86de-c026a1dd2a1a.png)

-> :information_source: **Note:** A multi-configuration project creates a separate workspace for each user-defined axis value.
+A multi-configuration project creates a separate workspace for each user-defined axis value.
 If you specify the full paths to where different MATLAB versions are installed as axis values, the plugin fails to create separate workspaces and fails the build.

 > :information_source: **Note:** Both `$VAR` and `${VAR}` are valid formats for accessing the values of the axis `VAR`.
 On macOS platforms, the `${VAR}` format is recommended.